Harmek/HKRadialMenu/README.md

 Appearance properties (also accessible through [HKRadialMenuButton appearance]):

+* expansionDelay: time (in seconds) before the peripherical buttons start showing.
+Default value is 0.5.
 * autoRotate: if YES, the view will be viewed with its original rotation (very useful when using labels).
 Default value is YES.
 * animationDuration: the duration of the expansion animation.
 The selection (grow and fade) animation is (animationDuration / 2).
+Default value is 0.5.
 * magnetismRatio: When a radial view becomes the active (and selectable) one, it moves slightly towards the center view at (magnetismRatio * distanceBetweenTheViews).
-Default value is 0.85.
+Default value is 0.95.

 HKRadialMenuButton can also have a delegate (with the _HKRadialMenuButtonDelegate_ protocol):